 Location: Chimney Rock State Park is located about 30 minutes south of Asheville on Highway 74

 Handicap/Disabled Accessible: Although the Chimney itself and the trails are not wheelchair accessible, the view from the upper parking lot is almost as good as the Chimney view.
-When the elevator is available (it is currently broke), it can take guests up to the Sky Lounge patio level, near the Chimney-top.
+An Elevator can take guests up to the Sky Lounge patio level, near the Chimney-top.

 Difficulty: Easy – Strenuous – There are many trails, see below for more information.